technosf/tuner/DEVELOP.md

 ### Build Changes

-If the build has changed it may be required to update repository check-in **Actions**.
+If the build has changed it may be required to update repository check-in **Action** workflows in the _.github_ directory prior to check-in.
 For example if the *Platform* chnges the Repository _Build and Test_ and _CI_ actions need to be updated.
 It is also good practice to check to see if the action components themselves have been superceded and need to reference new versions.

 ### Code Changes